utnet-org/utility/docs/architecture/how/meta-tx.md

    implicitly defined by the content of the receipt.
 For function calls, the caller decides explicitly how much gas is attached on top of the minimum required amount.
 The UNC token price per gas unit is dynamically adjusted on the blockchain.
-In today's framework code base, this happens as part of [`verify_and_charge_transaction`](https://github.com/utnet-org/utility/blob/4510472d69c059644bb2d2579837c6bd6d94f190/runtime/runtime/src/verifier.rs#L69) which gets called in [`process_transaction`](https://github.com/utnet-org/utility/blob/4510472d69c059644bb2d2579837c6bd6d94f190/runtime/runtime/src/lib.rs#L218).
+In today's unc-infra.code base, this happens as part of [`verify_and_charge_transaction`](https://github.com/utnet-org/utility/blob/4510472d69c059644bb2d2579837c6bd6d94f190/runtime/runtime/src/verifier.rs#L69) which gets called in [`process_transaction`](https://github.com/utnet-org/utility/blob/4510472d69c059644bb2d2579837c6bd6d94f190/runtime/runtime/src/lib.rs#L218).